-It is up to you to decide; taking part is entirely optional.
-We will describe the study and go through this information sheet with you.
+It is up to you to decide.
+We will describe the study and go through this information sheet, which we will then give to you.
 We will then ask you to sign a consent form to show you have agreed to take part.
 You are free to withdraw at any time, without giving a reason.
-This would not affect the standard of care you receive.